ArkhamKnightGPC/INF442/README.md

 - TD8: Support Vector Machines

 The goal of this TD(***travaux-dirigé***) is to implement Soft Margin Kernel SVMs by solving the dual problem via a projected gradient ascent method.

+- TD9: Regression with a One-Layer Perceptron

+The goal of this TD(***travaux-dirigé***) is to implement a 1-layer perceptron.
+The perceptron will have one hidden layer of neurons and one additional neuron generating the output.